 Important: each step must be carried out and completed by the whole workshop before the next step can be started.
 Do not immediately start the next step without receiving the go-ahead from the workshop instructors.
 If you do, it is likely the routing will break, and other router teams may be unable to understand the results of the configuration they are trying to implement.

-Important: retain the configuration used for Module 6.
+Important: retain the configuration used for the main part of Module 6.